Estonia Flag Estonia

 Directions

-3. Slice the tongue and serve it cool.
+6. Slice the tongue and serve it cool or at room temperature.

 Suitsukala (Smoked Fish) (Appetizer)